 Lampang province is a small tourist destination in northern Thailand.
 The small town still has its own character and charm.
-For years, the town remains calm and simple with beautiful old traditions.
+For years, the town has remained calm and simple with their old traditions.

 - Visit the Dhanabadee Ceramic Museum